Pathoschild/smapi-mod-dump/source/NPC Adventures/docs/guide/getting-started.md

 You can enable this experimental feature be set `true` for `Experimental.UseSwimsuits` in `config.json`.

+## Upgrading to 0.15.0 and newer

+### Players

+NPC Adventures doesn't load legacy content packs by default.
+If you have installed some legacy content packs for NA and do you want load them, you must allow it in config file.
+See [Configuration](configuration.md).

+### Modders

+NPC Adventures now supports custom weapons for each combat level.
+This change may affects your content pack.
+Also if you are an author of legacy content pack, please upgrade your content pack format to versiob `1.3`.
+See [Modder's upgrade guide](../modding/upgrading.md) for more details.

 ## Upgrading to 0.14.0 and newer (from 0.13.x and older)

 NPC Adventures is now based on [Quest Framework](https://www.nexusmods.com/stardewvalley/mods/6414).
 From version 0.14.0 this framework is dependency and is required to run NPC Adventures.
 You must [download and install Quest Framework](https://www.nexusmods.com/stardewvalley/mods/6414).